Nuturing Employee Advocates – TFG 2 week Social Media Challenge

 With all this in mind.
 We set our employee advocates a 2-week challenge to help them become more vocal online as TFG employees.
-Below is our ‘challenge’ including tips and actions to focus their efforts.
-Everyone in the team has chosen their preferred platform and as of yesterday started their challenge.
+We printed it out and everyone in the team has chosen their preferred platform and as of yesterday started their challenge.
 So why not give them a follow and see how they get on.
-Or why not join in with the challenge and let us know how you get on.
+Or why not join in with the challenge by downloading ou 2-week plan here and let us know how you get on.

 Objective, measurement & data.

 All business know that setting goals are crucial and for social media marketing this is no different.
 It helps keep your employee advocates focused and the content that they are sharing or curating relevant.